Job 16

 Job 16:7-14Set Me Up for His Mark

 Verse 12's image is shocking.
 He hath… set me up for his mark.
 The Hebrew is vayyaqimeni lo le-matarah - “he has raised me up for himself as a target.”
 Matarah is the archery word, the literal target board.
 Job is describing himself as God's archery target, the bullseye His arrows are flying toward.
 Verse 13 continues the image: his archers compass me round about.
 The chapter is using the most violent vocabulary it can find.
-The Bible does not pretend Job is calmly accepting his suffering.
-He is naming what it feels like: a man set up as a target by an Archer whose aim does not miss.
+Job is naming what it feels like: a man set up as a target by an Archer whose aim does not miss.

 Job 16:15-22My Witness Is in Heaven